 Directly across the street from the front entrance of the church, is the school.
 Dad would tell the story of how he would take the bus to school, and after school, or at lunch time, would head over to visit his Grandma Sternitzky (Christine Goerling Sternitzky) at her house on Steuben Street.

 The Baptismal Font is still there, and appears to be original.
 Now I just need to be able to get close to it for a good photograph.
 Another item to add to the growing to-do list.
 Photo of the Baptismal Font in the Church of the Resurrection aka, St. James.
-NOTE: This is NOT the original baptismal font.
+NOTE: This is NOT the original baptismal font, please see comments below.